 Bees of the Halictidae family tend to be called “sweat bees” because they are drawn by sweat; females may give a minor sting if trapped.
 These nest in the ground or in timber, and they are social, though their caste system differs from that of honey or bumblebees.
 Along with the Colletidae family contains plasterer bees, so called because they smooth the walls of their nest cells using secretions that dry to some lining including cellophane.
 All these are solitary bees, located largely in Australia and South America.

 Four other bee families — Melittidae, Meganomiidae, Dasypodaidae, and Stenotritidae — are extremely small in many species; these rare are found in Africa or Australia.

 Bees are much more varied in type and behavior than would initially appear.
-You are most likely to encounter honey bees and bumblebees, but most all bees are effective pollinators, Bird Control, and as such a valuable link in our global ecosystem.
+You are most likely to encounter honey bees and bumblebees, but most all bees are effective pollinators, Raccoon Removal Palm Bay FL and as such a valuable link in our global ecosystem.